- Counseling and Psychological Services

 - Sue, D. W., Capodilupo, C. M., Torino, G., Bucceri, J. M., Esquilin, M. E., Holder, A. M. B. & Nadal, K. (2007).
 "Racial Microaggressions in Everyday Life: Implications for Clinical Practice".
 American Psychologist, 62, 271-286.

-- Holder, A. M. B. & Nadal, K. L. (in press).
+- Holder, A. M. B. & Nadal, K. L. (2016).
 "Systemic and Workplace Microaggressions: Recommendations for Best Practices for Institutions and Organizations".
 In E. L. Short & L. Wilton (Eds.), Talking about structural inequalities in everyday life: New politics of race in groups, organizations, and social systems.
 Charlotte, NC: Information Age Publishing.

 - Jackson, M. A., Holder, A. M. B., & Ramage, M. T. (2008).
 "Culturally Competent Vocational Assessment with At-risk Adolescents in Middle and High Schools.
 In L.A Suzuki & J.G